s-kyungyong/Kronos/README.md

 ---
 Most of the datasets can be accessed through [Zenodo: Chromosome-level genome assembly of Triticum turgidum var 'Kronos'](https://zenodo.org/records/10215402).
 This repository includes **4** versions, each of which hosts different datasets.
+Please, use the information below to nevigate the datasets.

 ## Data Availability